Fumio performs Taiko Drum playing in a festival

 I started carving in the year 2000 under the guidance of David Paki who is a Maori Carving Teacher in Christchurch.
 The very first bone piece I made (only used Coping Saw, Files and Sandpapers) was beautiful enough to let me into carving world.
 Paki taught me the importance of hand tools that I still use mainly.
 I finish every piece by hand sanding/polishing using 1000 ~ 2000 grid wet & dry sandpaper.
 Lately, I started using "Tokusa" = sanding plant for sanding for Netsuke and polishing with the dust powder of Deer antler.

-After several years of carving contemporary Maori carving, I realised his true calling was in carving his own cultural Netsuke.
-As a descendant of Samurai (believed since 14th century), I have interests in the life of EDO ERA(1603~1867).
-I enjoy reading books about the life and people in the Edo period.
+After several years of carving contemporary Maori carving, I realised my true calling was in carving my own cultural Netsuke.
 I was captivated by the Netsuke’s interesting design, background stories, size and exquisite craftsmanship.
 So, I started to collect Netsuke books and antique Netsuke to study them.
-Contacting other carvers and dealers with similar interests to further his knowledge, and I'm still learning to this day.
+Contacting other carvers and dealers with similar interests to further knowledge, and I'm still learning to this day.

 In 2015, I was lucky enough to get advise from Japanese Master Netsuke Carvers in Tokyo.
 Mr Ryushi Komada even gave me a couple of his handmade chisels which work really well.
 Mr Akira Kuroiwa also gave me some useful tools and hint.